adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Features

 - Supports Youtube, Reddit, Twitter, Facebook, Instagram, Twitch, Dailymotion, Vimeo and [100s of other websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) that yt-dlp supports.
-- Automatically saves Video Chapters, Thumbnails, Subtitles for Youtube videos.
-(User configurable)
+- Automatically saves video chapters, thumbnails, subtitles for Youtube videos (User configurable).
 - Supports downloading playlists, channels, keyword topics on multiple websites.
-- Multithreaded downloads using aria2c to fully utilize your Internet speeds.
-(User configurable)
+- Multithreaded downloads using aria2c to fully utilize the available bandwidth (User configurable).
-- Batch mode!
-You can create jobs, save urls to them and download, resume, edit, delete anytime you want.
+- Batch mode can create jobs, save urls to them and download, resume, edit, delete.
 - Extremely light and instantly responding text based ui.
-- You can easily edit the scripts to make it do what you want.
+- Easily editable batch script.
 - Compatible with Windows 7 SP1/8/8.1/10/11 (32/64-bit).
 - Downloads only.
-We don't convert to other formats.
+Does not convert to other formats.
 All formats are given by the website.
 - Except for audio.
 Along with untouched M4A and OPUS audio straight from youtube, there is also a 128k CBR MP3 option.
-- Everything designed to help you create muscle memory.
+- Everything is designed to help create muscle memory.

 ## Installation